GitHubDragonFly/HTML_CSS_JS/README.md

 - Thanks to the [GitHub & BitBucket HTML Preview](https://github.com/htmlpreview/htmlpreview.github.com) you can preview the [Exercise](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS/blob/main/Files/Exercise.html) page and use its fixed menu to access the rest.
 This was tested as working in the Firefox browser and you could optionally use ctrl+click to open it in the new tab/window.

 OR do it this way:
-- Download a zip file of this project and extract it (or clone the repo).
+- Download a zip file of this project and extract it (or clone the repo) - this will help with having local example files available for loading.
 - Navigate to the `Files` folder and open `Exercise.html` in your Internet browser.
 - The `Exercise.html` is serving as a hub but any of the HTML files can be open in the browser on its own
 - If any change is required then try using VS Code or Notepad to edit files.